Data and information visualization: History

+Mathematicians René Descartes and Pierre de Fermat developed analytic geometry and two-dimensional coordinate system which heavily influenced the practical methods of displaying and calculating values.
+Fermat and Blaise Pascal's work on statistics and probability theory laid the groundwork for what we now conceptualize as data.
+These developments helped William Playfair, who saw potential for graphical communication of quantitative data, to generate and develop graphical methods of statistics.
+In 1786, Playfair published the first presentation graphics.

+In the second half of the 20th century, Jacques Bertin used quantitative graphs to represent information "intuitively, clearly, accurately, and efficiently".
+John Tukey and Edward Tufte pushed the bounds of data visualization; Tukey with his new statistical approach of exploratory data analysis and Tufte with his book "The Visual Display of Quantitative Information" paved the way for refining data visualization techniques for more than statisticians.
+With the progression of technology came the progression of data visualization; starting with hand-drawn visualizations and evolving into more technical applications – including interactive designs leading to software visualization.

 The modern study of visualization started with computer graphics, which "has from its beginning been used to study scientific problems.
 However, in its early days the lack of graphics power often limited its usefulness.
 The recent emphasis on visualization started in 1987 with the special issue of Computer Graphics on Visualization in Scientific Computing.
 Since then there have been several conferences and workshops, co-sponsored by the IEEE Computer Society and ACM SIGGRAPH".
 They have been devoted to the general topics of data visualization, information visualization and scientific visualization, and more specific areas such as volume visualization.

-In 1786, William Playfair published the first presentation graphics.